How does cytokinesis differ between plant and animal cells? | Channels for Pearson+

 Understand that cytokinesis is the process of cytoplasmic division that follows the end of mitosis, resulting in two daughter cells.

-Recognize that in animal cells, cytokinesis occurs through the formation of a cleavage furrow.
-This furrow is created by a contractile ring composed of actin and myosin filaments that pinches the cell membrane inward until the cell is divided into two separate cells.
+In animal cells, cytokinesis occurs through the formation of a cleavage furrow.
+This furrow is created by a contractile ring composed of actin and myosin filaments that constrict the cell membrane, eventually pinching the cell into two separate cells.

-In contrast, plant cells have a rigid cell wall that prevents the formation of a cleavage furrow.
-Instead, cytokinesis in plant cells involves the formation of a cell plate.
+In plant cells, cytokinesis occurs through the formation of a cell plate.
+This process begins with the assembly of vesicles derived from the Golgi apparatus at the center of the cell, which coalesce to form the cell plate.
+The cell plate grows outward until it fuses with the cell membrane, dividing the cell into two.

-The cell plate in plant cells forms from vesicles derived from the Golgi apparatus.
-These vesicles coalesce at the center of the cell, eventually fusing to form a new cell wall that separates the two daughter cells.
+Recognize that the key difference is the mechanism of division: animal cells use a cleavage furrow, while plant cells use a cell plate.

 Watch next